Liverpool city centre: Universities and colleges

-Combined, they have a student population of somewhere between 60,000 – 70,000 as of 2023.
-A large number of these students live in accommodation in the City Centre.
+Combined, they have a student population of somewhere between 60,000 and 70,000 as of 2023.
+A large number of these students live in accommodation in the city centre.

 The University of Liverpool is largely sited around Mount Pleasant.
 Some of the buildings possessed by the University of Liverpool in Liverpool city centre include the Harold Cohen Library, the Liverpool Guild of Students and the Victoria Building.
 Liverpool John Moores University has two campuses in Liverpool city centre, one at Byrom Street and one at Mount Pleasant also.

 The Liverpool Business School, and John Moores Students' Union are part of LJMU.